ENiENG/ZcMailSender/README.md

 # ZcMailSender
-An easy to use E-mail sender, built on top of javamail
+An easy-to-use java e-mail sender, built on top of javamail.

 # Usage